lambdaclass/concrete/ROADMAP.md

 - Keep specs in Lean-attached / artifact-registry form until obligations and diagnostics support source-level contracts honestly.
 - Build a local fact CLI before MCP / editor integrations.
 - Keep QBE and other backend work waiting until proof/evidence attachment, optimization policy, and backend trust boundaries are trustworthy.
-- Treat compiler verification as a long-term trust multiplier; do not promise full compiler correctness at first release.
+- Treat compiler verification as the second half of the proof/verification spine: do not promise full compiler correctness at first release, but do record the later extraction-soundness / preservation obligation whenever Phase 4 adds a new proof construct.
 - Parallelize only low-risk inventories and docs while the active implementation path is proof/diagnostic/compiler-contract work.

 ## Design Constraints